Calorie Calculator (TDEE)

 Go beyond a single calorie number.
 Get your BMR, TDEE, and six goal-specific calorie targets ranging from extreme weight loss to steady muscle gain.
 Each goal includes a full macronutrient breakdown showing exact grams of protein, carbohydrates, and fat so you can plan your meals with confidence.

-How to Use This Calorie Calculator
+How Calorie Calculator (TDEE) Works

 1. Select your gender — The Mifflin-St Jeor equation uses different constants for males and females because body composition and metabolic rates differ between sexes.
 Choose the option that best represents your physiology.